-- Food and Drink Are Strictly Prohibited in All Theatres. - Smoking is Strictly Prohibited in All Areas of the School and on All School Property. - Turn Off All Cell Phones, Electronic Watches, Pagers and Electronic Devices. - For Emergency Calls Seat Location and Pagers Must Be Left at the Box Office. - The Use of All Recording Devices is Strictly Prohibited. - The Use of Video and Photographic Equipment is Strictly Prohibited. - Late-Comers Will Be Seated at the House Manager's Discretion.
+- Food and Drink Are Strictly Prohibited in All Theatres. - Smoking is Strictly Prohibited in All Areas of the School and on All School Property. - Turn Off All Cell Phones and All Other Electronic Devices. - For Emergency Calls, Leave Seat Location and Pagers at the Box Office. - The Use of All Recording Devices is Strictly Prohibited. - The Use of Video and Photographic Equipment is Strictly Prohibited. - Late-Comers Will Be Seated at the House Manager's Discretion.

-GYM LOCKERS/UNIFORMS

-For Physical Education class, students will be required to wear clothing different from that worn to school.
-Proper gym attire includes T-shirts, sneakers, rubber soled-shoes with laces, sweatpants or athletic shorts.
-Students may not wear boots or street shoes or denim shorts of any kind.
-Shorts must have an elastic waist or drawstring, must fall above the knee and fit properly.
-Gym lockers will be provided for each student.
+GYM/PE/LOCKERS/UNIFORMS

+For Physical Education class, students will be required to change into appropriate PE attire.

+Proper PE attire includes:

+- T-shirts - Shorts or warm-ups.
+Shorts must have an elastic waist or drawstring AND must fall above the knee and fit properly.
+Students are not permitted to wear denim shorts of any kind. - Sneakers - Students may not wear boots or street shoes. - Jewelry is not recommended to be worn during class for safety reasons.

+PE lockers will be provided for each student.
 Students will be issued a gym lock from the Physical Education Department.
-If lost, students should report the loss to their Physical Education teacher and secure a new lock from SOTA Athletic Director, Mr. Dave Michelsen.
+If lost, students should report the loss to their Physical Education teacher and secure a new lock from the Athletic Director.
 The lock will cost \$5.00 to replace.
+All PE lockers will be cleaned out the first week of June.

-PLEASE NOTE: If a student does not turn in their sports uniform on time they will be ineligible to participate in any other school activity.
-All gym lockers must be cleaned out the first week in June.
+PLEASE NOTE: If a student does not turn in their sports uniform or lock on time they will be ineligible to participate in any other school activity and may lose the privilege to participate in the prom or walk across the stage at graduation.

-PLEASE NOTE: SOTA IS NOT RESPONSIBLE FOR ANY LOST OR STOLEN ARTICLES.
+PLEASE NOTE: SOTA IS NOT RESPONSIBLE FOR ANY BROKEN, LOST OR STOLEN ARTICLES.